acodega/dialog-scripts/README.md

 ![MDMAppsDeploy](https://user-images.githubusercontent.com/6863894/189948035-3f34c0d4-f551-4a7f-bffd-1ee5ab52ace1.png)

 MDMAppsDeploy checks every two seconds that a file, like `/Applications/Google Chrome.app`, exists.
-Once it does, it incidicates that the app has been installed.
+Once it does, the list is updated and shows Google Chromea with a checkmark, indicating it's complete.
 This means you can have it check for anything, like a printer driver file path, to indicate the install is complete.

+##MDMInstallandDeploy.sh
+This is an all in one script showing how to use MDMAppsDeploy.
+The script will wait until the user is logged in, download and install swiftDialog, and then perform the rest of what MDMAppsDeploy does.

 Requires swiftDialog 1.11.2 or later.